Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 - SRR1552455.fastq.gz

-**Download the reference genome from this link : https://figshare.com/s/f5d63d8c265a05618137.
-The following files are te refrence files named as chr1_mm10 and the index file named: chr1_mm10.files, chr1_mm10.00.b.tab and chr1_mm10.00.b.array.
+**Download the reference genome from this link :

+https://figshare.com/s/f5d63d8c265a05618137.The following files are te refrence files named as chr1_mm10 and the index file named: chr1_mm10.files, chr1_mm10.00.b.tab and chr1_mm10.00.b.array.

 Download all the files given under the R folder.

+Set the working directory in R to where you have downloaded all the files:

+`setwd("C:/path/to/your/directory")`

 ### Step 1 : Loading R Packages